github-education-resources/codespaces-teaching-template-py/README.md

 This repo is a GitHub template.
 It contains the following:

-- [example-notebook.ipynb](./example-notebook.ipynb), This notebook uses the [Pandas](https://pandas.pydata.org/) library to teach basic operations with a small CSV (Comma Separated Value file) [dataset](./wine-regions.csv)
+- [example-notebook.ipynb](./example-notebook.ipynb): A Jupyter notebook using the [Pandas](https://pandas.pydata.org/) library to teach basic operations with a small CSV (Comma Separated Value file) [dataset](./wine-regions.csv)
-- [.devcontainer/Dockerfile](./.devcontainer/Dockerfile), So that you can configure what operating system the Codespace will use and how should the container be built.
+- [.devcontainer/Dockerfile](./.devcontainer/Dockerfile): Configuration file used by Codespaces to determine operating system and other details.
-- [.devcontainer/devcontainer.json](./.devcontainer/devcontainer.json), A configuration file used by Codespaces to configure [Visual Studio Code](https://visualstudio.microsoft.com/?WT.mc_id=academic-77460-alfredodeza), for example to add and enable an extension.
+- [.devcontainer/devcontainer.json](./.devcontainer/devcontainer.json), A configuration file used by Codespaces to configure [Visual Studio Code](https://visualstudio.microsoft.com/?WT.mc_id=academic-77460-alfredodeza) settings, such as the enabling of additional extensions.
 - `README.md`.
 This file describes this repository and what's in it.

-### 🔎 Found an issue or have an idea for improvement?
-Help us make this template repository better by [letting us know and opening an issue!](/../../issues/new).

 ## 🧐 Try it out

 Try out this template repository using Codespaces following these steps:

-1. Create a repo from this template.
-Use this [create repo link](https://github.com/microsoft/codespaces-teaching-template-py/generate)
+1. Create a repository from this template.
+Use this [create repo link](https://github.com/microsoft/codespaces-teaching-template-py/generate).
+You can make the repository private or public, up to you.
 1. Navigate to the main page of the newly created repository.
 1. Under the repository name, use the Code drop-down menu, and in the Codespaces tab, select "Create codespace on main".
    ![Create codespace](https://docs.github.com/assets/cb-138303/images/help/codespaces/new-codespace-button.png)
-1. Creating codespace
+1. Wait as Github initializes the codespace:
    ![Creating codespace](./images/Codespace_build.png)